berrybus/tetris-sdl/README.md

 You need SDL2, SDL2_ttf, SDL2_mixer installed in the default locations.
 I tested this on my Fedora 41 with Wayland machine.

-### Windows 11 ###
+### Windows ###

 I included the dependencies in the project directory.
 You should be able to play it by opening the `tetris.exe` in the project directory if you don't want to build it.
+I tested this on Windows 11